aliamir1402/PatientNama/README.md

 Deploy your project: Once your project is complete, create a standalone executable using tools like PyInstaller.

+Extract The All Libraries Folder's Contents in the main Folder to run.
 To Run Install the relavent Libraries and Run PatientName-Run Application File.